 Thus biomarker evidence strongly points to Bangestan oils (and indeed the other oils to a lesser extent) being sourced from a mix of Kazhdumi and Pabdeh organic matter.
-But it is important to qualify this interpretation by noting that the biomarker ratios used do not permit a quantitative evaluation of the level of mixing.
+But it is important to qualify this interpretation by nothing that the biomarker ratios used, do not permit a quantitative evaluation of the level of mixing.
 Thus, the Pabdeh may have contributed significantly to the Bangestsan oil-fingerprint without contributing significantly to its bulk oil composition.

 5. Conclusion

 This study has found that the crest of the Marun-anticline contains Kazhdumi source rocks that have been sufficiently heated to have generated petroleum.
 The Pabdeh and shallower units are of near oil window thermal maturity but are thermally immature, and although the Gurpi is on the threshold of oil generation its generative potential is low.
-The intervals of the Pabdeh Formation that are more deeply buried in regions to the NE and SW of the Marun region would therefore almost certainly have been heated sufficiently to have generated hydrocarbons.
+The intervals of the Pabdeh Formation that are more deeply buried in regions to the NE and SW of the Marun region would therefore certainly have been heated sufficiently to have generated hydrocarbons.
 Synformal elements of the Dezful Embayment have long been considered to hold source kitchens, but our data would suggest that the Kazhdumi Formation is of oil window thermal maturity in the crestal portion of the Marun Field.
 Therefore, the Kazhdumi is a volumetrically very important source rock.

-The Kazhdumi and Pabdeh formation have distinctive oil biomarker fingerprints.
+The Kazhdumi and Pabdeh formations have distinctive oil biomarker fingerprints.
 The bitumen from the Kazhdumi Formation has a high proportion of diasteranes relative to steranes, high proportions of C27 steranes and high C29/C30 hopane and high C30/C32+C33 hopane ratios.
-Bitumen from the Pabdeh ormation has low proportions of diasteranes, higher proportions of C29 steranes and lower C29/C30 hopane and high C30/C32+C33 hopane ratios.
-In terms of biomarker characteristics the Bangestan oil are between the two groups, but contain biomarkers (alyklated trimethylbenzenes) that are not found within the Kazhdumi samples investigated during this study.
+Bitumen from the Pabdeh Formation has low proportions of diasteranes, higher proportions of C29 steranes and lower C29/C30 hopane and high C30/C32+C33 hopane ratios.
+In terms of biomarker characteristics, the Bangestan oil are between the two groups, but contain biomarkers (alyklated trimethylbenzenes) that are not found within the Kazhdumi samples investigated during this study.
 However, the bulk δ13C isotope composition of the Bangestan oil fractions is a very conclusive match to the Kazhdumi and not the Pabdeh to any significant extent (Bordenave and Hegre, 2010).
 The apparent contradiction between biomarker and δ13C isotope data is not irreconcilable, because biomarkers typically comprise a quantitatively small proportion of oil.
 Other oil samples share biomarker fingerprints with the Bangestan oils or with the Kazhdumi.

 The mixed biomarker-fingerprint of the Bangestan oils can be explained by one of two mechanisms; the in-reservoir mixing of multiple charges from different source kitchens or the acquisition of a mixed biomarker signal during oil migration (Peters et al., 2005).
 The only supporting evidence for in-reservoir mixing is the slightly lighter δ13C isotope composition of some of the polar constituents of the Bangestan oil that match those found in deeper oil reservoirs (Asadi Mehmandosti, 2011); although even in this instance most samples had resin and asphaltene δ13C isotope compositions that match the Kazhdumi.
 For a Pabdeh-biomarker fingerprint to be acquired during the migration of a Kazhdumi oil charge, the migration pathway would have to cross the Gurpi Formation and yet ultimately lead to the Bangestan reservoir.
-At this time subsurface data on the geological structure to the flanks of the Marun anticline is not available, thus the feasibility of this scenario is hard to evaluate.
+At this time subsurface data on the geological structure toward the flanks of the Marun anticline is not available, thus the feasibility of this scenario is hard to evaluate.
 Both scenarios point to a more complex filling history than may initially have been recognized and raise a number of questions; for example under what situations the sealing capacity of the Gurpi Formation is breached?

 Acknowledgment